 These next two pictures show both the RCA cable I used, and the adapters necessary to make the connections.

 Now that I have the signals in my mixer, I want to distribute them to three different sources.
 One of those sources is back to the laptop.

 The reason I am sending audio back into the laptop is because I want my guest to be able to hear me.
 Plus, if I were to plug in an MP3 player, or tablet, or cell phone into the mixer, they would also be able to hear that as well.

 Another reason I send audio back into the laptop is because I like to use a software recorder as well as a hardware recorder, depending on what I’m doing.

-UPDATE 4/13/16: I’ve finally moved on from Acid Pro to probably the best Digital Audio Workstation one could ask for: Reaper.
+I used to use Sony Acid Pro 6 to edit the show, but moved to probably the best Digital Audio Workstation one could ask for: Reaper.

 Reaper does everything Acid Pro did for me, plus a ton more.
-Every day in one way or another, I find another way to save more time.
+Every day, in one way or another, I find another way to save more time using Reaper.
 It has made my life so much easier, and it’s packed full of features with the ability to use plugins and a whole slew of other things.

-The best part about Reaper?
-If you think about what you’d like it to do, it probably already does it.
-You’ll be using it one day and think to yourself, “I wish there was a way it did this… oh wait, it does!”
+The best part about Reaper is that if you can think about what you’d like it to do, it probably already does it.
+Very cool.

-Anyway, let’s get back to work.
+Anyway, back to the hardware.
 The way I get audio to go back into the laptop is to utilize the special Aux 1 socket: